matze/wastebin/README.md

 ### Run a Docker image

-Alternatively, you can run a pre-built Docker image pushed to `quxfoo/wastebin` with
+Alternatively, you can run a pre-built Docker image pushed to `quxfoo/wastebin`.
+Here is an example how to persist the database as `state.db` via the `WASTEBIN_DATABASE_PATH` environment variable and a bind mount to `/path/for/storage`:

-    $ docker run quxfoo/wastebin:latest
+    $ docker run -e WASTEBIN_DATABASE_PATH=/data/state.db -v /path/for/storage:/data quxfoo/wastebin:latest

 ## Usage